oneeljilc/DSC232R_GroupProject/README.md

 ```
 ### 2.b.
 PreProcessing
 #### 2.b.i.
 Dataset #1: Steam Reviews
 The following post-processing was completed on the `reviews_df` spark dataframe.
+In general, this involved dropping nulls/duplicates and casting to the correct datatypes per the Kaggle documentation.
 ```
 # Dropping columns not useful for analysis and nulls/duplicates
 reviews_df = reviews_df.drop("hidden_in_steam_china", "steam_china_location")